schwarzie2478/learning-az-204/Azure WebApp.md

 Every App Service has a site extension to allow for software configuration management ( SCM)

 if your site is configured as  mysite.azurewebsites.net,  the scm is reachable at  mysite.scm.azurewebsites.net

+This is powered by the Kudu Service: [link](https://learn.microsoft.com/en-us/azure/app-service/resources-kudu)

 ### Deployment slots